Bimsara-Janakantha/Local-RISCV-Development-Environment/src/04. Measuring Cycle Count/README.md

 > ✅ Expect ~200–400 cycles for a full register save/restore (much cheaper than a full trap!).

-📌Note: If a warnnig popup saying `warning: ctx_bare.elf has a LOAD segment with RWX permissions` neglect it. because we’re running on Spike (a simulator), not real hardware with memory protection.
-There’s:
+📌Note: If a warning pops up saying `warning: ctx_bare.elf has a LOAD segment with RWX permissions`, you can safely ignore it.
+This occurs because we’re running on Spike (a simulator), not on real hardware with memory protection.
+There is:

 - No MMU
-- No security concerns
+- No security concern
 - No performance penalty

-This warning is just informational.
+This warning is purely informational.

 ---